datalayer/kuber/README.md

 > Kuber, create, manage and share Kubernetes clusters.

+This aims to re-implement [kuber-go](https://github.com/datalayer-attic/kuber-go) in Python.

+Kuber will support:

 - Create (or enroll) K8S clusters.
 - Backup and and disaster recovery for K8S clusters.
 - Autoscale workers.